Statistical significance in choice modelling: computation, usage and reporting: Hypothesis tests

 Many papers report the outcomes of such tests without indicating if a one-sided or two-sided test was used, and the default assumptions in many software packages is two-sided\footnote{Apollo \citep{hess_palma_apollo} uses one-sided tests by default but gives the user the option to request two-sided tests instead.}.
 The inappropriate use of a two-sided test has two implications.
 First, it means that the definition of a type I error would cover two areas, namely that where a parameter is positive, or where it is very negative.
-Second, in terms of actual findings, the use of a two-sided test will produce $p$-values that are double those of a one-sided test, increasing the risk of type II errors\footnote{For more details on $p$-values and type I and type II errors, see Section \ref{sec:test_outcomes}.}.
+Second, in terms of actual findings, the use of a two-sided test will produce $p$-values that are double those of a one-sided test, increasing the risk of type II errors.

 A special case that warrants some attention is for a parameter that has a theoretical requirement to be contained between certain values, such as a structural parameter ($\lambda$) in a nested logit model that needs to be between $0$ and $1$.
 A common test reported in papers is with: